-The German emperor has some rare hirds in his colonial aviary of the Pa-cific.
-The natives of Kaiser Wilheim's Land are, if anything, wilder and more savage than those of British New Guinea.
-There are thousands of them es and marriage between the classes is strictly prohibited.
-If a woman mar-ries outside of her class the punish-ment is death, and, if a man, he suf-fers a heavy fine.
+The German emperor has some rare IN THE BISMARCK ARCHIPELAGO. hirds in his colonial aviary of the Pa-cific.
+The natives of Kaiser Wilhelm's The islands of the Bismarck archi-Land are, if anything, wilder and more pelago have some stranger tribes than savage than those of British New Guinea.
+There are thousands of them those of New Guinea itself.
+On one isl-and, according to my best authorities, Guinea. es and marriage between the classes is strictly prohibited.
+If a woman mar-ries outside of her class the punishment is death, and, if a man, he suf-fers a heavy fine.
 The women and men go naked.
-Cannibalism is com-mon, and both human beings and pork are cooked for food all other kinds of are cooked for food, all other kinds of eatables, so it is said, being eaten in a raw state.
-The people live in small huts, which are of a bee hive share. and surrounded by bamboo fences.
-The young unmarried men have club houses where they live together, and the girls, as I have said, are confined to the cages.

-THE SOLOMON ISLANDS COLONY

-A little to the east of the Bismarch archipelago are the Solomon Islands, which until 1899 belonged almost en-tirely to Germany.
-The uppermost part of the chain, including some of the larger islands, are still German, and they are now under the officials of Kal-ser Wilhelm's Land.
+Cannibalism is com-mon, and both human beings and pork are cooked for food, all other kinds of eatables, so it is said, being eaten in a raw state.
+The people live in small huts, which are of a bee hive share, and surrounded by hamboo fences.
+The bounds young unmarried men have club houses where they live together, and the girls, as I have said, are confined to the cages.
+THE SOLOMON ISLANDS COLONY.
+A little to the east of the Bismarck archipelago are the Solomon Islands which until 1899 belonged almost en-tirely to Germany.
+The uppermost part of the chain, including some of the larger islands, are still German, and they are now under the officials of Kai-ser Wilhelm's Land.
 The principal isl-and in this group is Bougainville, which is bigger than Porto Rico.
-It is a mountainous country, having two volcanoes, which are constantly active and one mountain of an altitude of more than two miles above the sea The natives here are of the same race as those of New Guinea, and they are quite as savage.
-In most cases the men go/naked, and in some of the islands the women do not wear cloth-ing until they are married, and after marriage they have but little, both sexes are fond of ornament.
-Still Men and women pierce their ears, the holes in the lobes being gradually stretched until they are as big around as a napkin ring.
-Among some tribes the nose is pierced and a long pin of bone or shell worn through it.
+It is a mountainous country baying two vola mountainous country, having two vol-cances, which are constantly active, and one mountain of an altitude of more than two miles above the sea.
+The pattern two miles above the sea.
+The natives here are of the same race as those of New Guinea, and they are guite as savage.
+In most cases the men go/naked, and in some of the islands the women do not wear cloth-ing until they are married, and after marriage they have but little.
+Still both sexes are fond of ornament.
+Men and women pierce their ears, the holes in the lobes being gradually stretched until they are as big around as a napkin ring.
+Among some tribes the nose is plerced and a long pin of bone or shell worn through it.
 Necklaces of shell are common, and bracelets and chains of beads and shell are frequently worn.
 There is some tatteoing, and the scars made by burning the moxa are considered fine ornaments.
-There are club houses here as in New Guinea.
-There are but the people generally live in huts of different sizes, those of the chiefs being large.
+There are club houses here as in New Guinea, but the people generally live in huts of different sizes, those of the chiefs being large.
 These people are also cannibals, and head hunting is the profession and pleasure of a part of the young men.
-Polygamy is practised, and some of the a liquor by chewing the root of the kava plant, and fermenting the spittle-soaked mixture.
-After awhile it be-comes intoxicating and is then used in ceremonial feasts.
-Both sexes chew chiefs have as many as a hundred wives.
+Polygamy is practised, and some of the thiefs have as many as a hundred wives.
 They are to a certain extent farmers, and raise bananas, yams and taro.
-They are good fishermen, and ceremonial feasts.
-Both sexes chew the betel nut, but, as a rule, they do not drink intoxicating liquors.
-In Britgather shells and pearls for sale.
+They are good fishermen, and gather shells and pearls for sale.
 THE BECHE DE MER FISHERIES.